pluggdapps/pluggdapps/docs/introduction.rst

 :class:`pluggdapps.plugin.Interface`, but other than specifying attributes, methods and their doc-strings explaining the semantics of the interface, the developers don't get to do much with interface classes.
-They are automatically meta-classed and blue-printed by the component architecture.
+They are automatically meta-classed and blue-printed by the component system.
 An example interface class that provide a blue-print for sub-command plugins::